 Portugal’s citizenship by descent process is relatively straightforward for those with strong ties to the country, including through Portuguese territories or former colonies.
 Unlike some EU countries, Portugal may have more lenient residency or citizenship test requirements, especially for those from Portuguese-speaking countries.

-How do I authenticate foreign documents for Portugal citizenship by descent?
+How do I authenticate foreign documents for Portuguese citizenship by descent?

 To authenticate foreign documents for your Portuguese citizenship by descent application, you’ll need to follow specific steps.
 Typically, documents must be notarized, translated into Portuguese, and then apostilled or legalized, depending on the foreign nation of origin.